Today I’m going to show you five proven ways for how to make money on LinkedIn.

 For example, you could create an online video course, a paid e-book, or a set of actionable templates, then sell them to solve the problems of your LinkedIn audience.

-The simplest way to do this is upload your info product onto a platform like Gumroad or ConvertKit, which also allow you to accept payment for it.
+The simplest way to do this is to upload your info product onto a platform like Gumroad or ConvertKit, which also allows you to accept payment for it.

 You could also create a simple landing page, either on your website or through a standalone page builder like Cardd.